DATASCIENCEFINALPROJECT-MANASA/Autonomous-Image-Captioning/README.md

 *   You will need to have the required libraries installed to run the notebook.

 ## Results
-*   The best performance was achieved with the LSTM model.
+*   The best performance was achieved with the RNN model.
 Below is a table showing the final results achieved by compairing each of the model;
     | Model              | Loss    | Accuracy  | Precision | Recall   | F1 Score | AUC Score |
     |--------------------|---------|-----------|-----------|----------|----------|-----------|
     | Transformer Model  | 3.0040  | 0.3709    | 0.2891    | 0.3709   | 0.3021   | 0.9199    |
     | RNN Model          | 1.6441  | 0.7560    | 0.7643    | 0.7560   | 0.7463   | 0.9415    |
     | LSTM Model         | 5.2362  | 0.3920    | 0.3774    | 0.3920   | 0.3746   | 0.8143    |

-* The **LSTM Model** demonstrates the best performance based on the metrics, with the lowest loss score and the highest accuracy, precision, recall, F1, and AUC scores.
+* The **RNN Model** demonstrates the best performance based on the metrics, with the lowest loss score and the highest accuracy, precision, recall, F1, and AUC scores.
 The **transformer model** has the lowest performance, with the highest loss and the lowest accuracy score.
 * The project successfully demonstrates image captioning using different models, highlighting the strengths and challenges of each approach.